-Oman – Multisectoral Collaboration and Community Participation to Slow the Spread of COVID-19
+Oman – Multisectoral Collaboration and Community Participation Under Robust Health System and Strong Preparedness Capacity to Slow the Spread of COVID-19

 Introduction

-The Sultanate of Oman (Oman), a high-income country located on the Southeastern corner of the Arabian Peninsula, was relatively successful in reducing the spread of COVID-19.
-Oman faced several potential challenges to mitigating the impact of the novel coronavirus, such as densely populated urban areas, a large population of migrant workers living in crowded informal settlements and the diversity of languages spoken, complicating the implementation of effective public health communication strategies challenging1.
+Oman is a high-income country located on the Southeastern corner of the Arabian Peninsula with stable political, economic, and social system.[ref]
+During the past decade, Oman has been lauded for its rapid progress in public health sectors, close collaboration with international agencies, as well as the strong commitment of the government on national health priorities.[ref]
+During the COVID-19 pandemic, Oman faced several potential challenges to mitigating the impact of the novel coronavirus, such as densely populated urban areas, a large population of migrant workers living in crowded informal settlements and the diversity of languages spoken, complicating the implementation of effective public health communication strategies challenging1.
 As of June 2, 2021, Oman had a total of 218,271 confirmed cases, which is approximately 4274 cases per 100,000 people 2.
 While these numbers are undoubtedly significant, Oman implemented innovative strategies that likely slowed COVID-19 transmission that are worth exploring.
-It is also important to note that Oman is currently experiencing its “third wave” of community transmission with a spike in March and April 2021 due to the introduction of the highly transmissible U.K. variant of COVID-193 paired with low vaccination rates, with under 2% of the population fully vaccinated as of June 10, 20214.
-This highlights the danger of prematurely lifting containment measures in favor of reopening for economic purposes and points to the need for continued mitigation efforts until the majority of the population has been vaccinated and the country can safely reopen.

-Oman has made significant progress towards achieving universal health care over the last 40 years and the government continued its commitment to the core principles of UHC in its COVID-19 response by offering diagnostic and treatment for the coronavirus free of charge to the entire population5.
-In addition to this, which increased access and likely played an important part in the country’s relative success in mitigating the mortality and morbidity outcomes of the COVID-19 pandemic.
-Additionally, Oman’s preexisting preparedness plans for other zoonotic diseases, such as MERS, strong multisectoral collaboration and community participation approaches have been key factors to the country’s overall response.
-However, Oman’s strong UHC will be critical in effective vaccine rollout and will likely help the country recover after the pandemic.

 Overview of Health System and progress towards UHC

 Oman has a predominantly public system in which government-run facilities provide most of the health services for primary, secondary, and tertiary care6.
 Healthcare facilities that belong to the Ministry of Health (MOH), are classified into three levels, ranging from Governorate (Regional) hospitals that focus on secondary and tertiary care to local Health centers, which provide primary health care services.
 In addition to those directed by the MoH, there are governmental hospitals operated by the Ministry of Defense, Royal Oman Police, Petroleum Development off Oman, and Sultan Qaboos University.
 Taken together, the government provides 83.1% of hospitals, 92.5% of hospital beds, 62.2% of outpatient services and 94.5% of inpatient services7.
 The Ministry of Health provides free universal health care to all Omani nationals and for expatriates that work for the government and employer-provided insurance covers expatriates that work for the private sector8.
 Overall, while fees for doctor’s visits have recently been established, people pay very little, if any, out of pocket, and the MOH covers over 80% of health costs6.